alxschlz98/homepage/content/posts/my-first-post.md

 * Learned Hugo, one of the easiest and quickest ways to build a static web page
 * Building a personal website about myself
 * Finally building that blog post site that every web developer inevitably makes

-With that all said, let's get to hosting this website.

-Hello world!